High School Status

 What We Discovered

-Minnesota does not have a state NIL law to address NIL.
-This gives the MSHSL, which governs high school athletics in Minnesota, the authority to make decisions regarding NIL.
+Due to Minnesota not having a state Name, Image, and Likeness (NIL) law.
+This gives Minnesota State High School League (MSHSL), which governs high school athletics for Minnesota, and authority to make decisions regarding amateur NIL.
 On June 7, 2022, the Board of Directors approved a Name, Image and Likeness Policy designed to provide direction for member schools and protect the amateur status of student-athletes.
 This approved policy permits student-athletes to engage in commercial activities using their Name, Image and Likeness, so long as they abide by the MSHSL’s NIL policy as well as any other applicable association and school bylaws and policies.
-Read more below.

 Summary